travis-ci/docs-travis-ci-com/user/environment-variables.md

 The best way to define an environment variable depends on what type of information it will contain, and when you need to change it:

-- if it does *not* contain sensitive information, might be different for different branches and should be available to forks -- [add it to your .travis.yml](#Defining-Variables-in-travisyml)
+- if it does *not* contain sensitive information, might be different for different branches and should be available to forks -- [add it to your .travis.yml](#defining-variables-in-travisyml)
-- if it *does* contain sensitive information, and might be different for different branches -- [encrypt it and add it to your .travis.yml](#Encrypted-Variables)
+- if it *does* contain sensitive information, and might be different for different branches -- [encrypt it and add it to your .travis.yml](#encrypted-variables)
-- if it *does* contain sensitive information, but is the same for all branches -- [add it to your Repository Settings](#Defining-Variables-in-Repository-Settings)
+- if it *does* contain sensitive information, but is the same for all branches -- [add it to your Repository Settings](#defining-variables-in-repository-settings)

 ## Defining public variables in .travis.yml

-{: #Defining-Variables-in-travisyml}

 Public variables defined in `.travis.yml` are tied to a certain commit.
 Changing them requires a new commit, restarting an old build uses the old values.
 They are also available automatically on forks of the repository.